UK markets brace for prolonged political uncertainty | Headlines

 UK markets brace for prolonged political uncertainty

-The pound was stuck near two-years lows against the dollar but British stocks bounced.
+The pound dropped to more than two-year lows against the dollar but British stocks climbed.
 Some analysts attributed the gains to hopes for more public spending, but the rise in share prices was in line with gains across broader markets and followed big falls on Tuesday, when Johnson's grip on power was rocked by Rishi Sunak quitting as finance minister and Sajid Javid resigning as health secretary.

 - Country: